w3c/mathml-docs/gap-analysis/index.md

 <details markdown="1">
 <summary><span markdown="1">Line segment example $\overline{A'B'}$ </span></summary>
 $A'$ acts like another variable.
 In content MathML, variables are denoted by `ci` and can contain presentation MathML as illustrated in the example below.
-As with the first example, the `<csymbol>line-segment</csymbol>` element below is not part of the standard content MathML and would likely include a `definitionURL` attribute to point to something to ground the meaning.
 ```xml
 <semantics>
   <mrow id="e">